-Light gauge steel framing (LGSF) or house framing has seen massive growth over the past decade.
-The need to build low cost houses and buildings fast means the adoption of new manufacturing methods.
-The industry has changed from labour intensive welding, blind rivets, self tapping screws, drill screws, structural rivets to using the self pierce rivet process.
+Steel framed housing or house framing as the industry now calls it, has seen massive growth over the last 4 years.
+The need to build low cost houses fast means new manufacturing methods had to be used.
+The industry has changed from welding, blind rivets, self tapping screws, drill screws, structural rivets to using the self pierce rivet process.

-Self pierce rivets improve the joint quality from a strength and durability aspect, plus they offer a more cost effective solution compared to other processes.
+Self pierce rivets improve the joint quality from a strength and durability aspect, plus they offer a more cost effective solution from other processes.